As NYC youths in detention surge, teens sleep on plastic beds in common rooms

 While the population in detention grows, the average number of days young people spent detained also surged by 59%.
 ACS attributed the increase to state reforms that raised the age of detainees in juvenile detention.

-“The phenomenal increase in the number of kids getting sent to jail is the single most disturbing statistic of the Adams administration,” said Councilman Lincoln Restler (D-Brooklyn).
+“The phenomenal increase in the number of kids getting sent to jail is the single most disturbing statistic of the Adams administration,” said Councilman Lincoln Restler, a Brooklyn Democrat.